Skip to content

 Do antibiotics prevent the clinical illness of whooping cough?

-• slightly less” but not statistically significant frequency of whooping cough, paroxysms in household contacts of the prophylaxis arm.
+• slightly less” but not statistically significant frequency of whooping cough, and paroxysms in household contacts of the prophylaxis arm.

 • slightly lower” but not statistically significantly lowered attack rate in prophylaxis groups.